The 19 types of envelope for a million different messages

 In reality, there are many more combinations than 19, but it gives us a starting point.

 At Baddeley Brothers, we have an endearing love of the envelope; we don’t buy them in and add them as an optional item.
-We think the envelopes evoke emotion, they are the start of a memory, the ice-breaker, it’s the first few words of a story, even if it’s just ‘here’s your invoice’, or the suspense of an Oscar nomination, envelopes carry a message before you open them.
-Their style, colour, weight and feel, carry an emotion as well as a message.
-It’s a document in its own right.
+We think the envelopes evoke emotion, they are the start of a memory, the ice-breaker, it’s the first few words of a story, even if it’s just ‘here’s your invoice’, or the suspense of an Oscar nomination.
+Envelopes carry a message before you open them.
+Their style, colour, weight and feel carry an emotion.
+It’s a statement in its own right.

 We are envelope makers.
 We manufacture the carriage of good news, everyday communications and joyous events.
 And in doing so, we are adding another dimension to your stationery or campaign, adding coloured paper, branded print or even personally addressed, one by one.